 The PB prospect is in the southern section of the Mahato PSC and is in the same petroleum system as the giant Minas and Duri oilfields.

-A second well is expected to be drilled before the end of the year, either as a follow up of PB-1 or targeting another exploration.
+A second well is expected to be drilled in H2 FY20, either as a follow up of PB-1 or targeting another exploration prospect in the area.